husixxx/husixxx/README.md

-# Hi there, I'm Husixxx 👋
+# Hi there, I'm Husic 👋

 Welcome to my GitHub profile!
 Here you can find some of my projects and contributions.